 - Sales reporting, broken down by associate, store, department, time of day, etc.

 - Customer marketing, allowing you to capture the customer’s purchase history and other data for future marketing, and customer loyalty programs.

 - Transfer systems, allowing associates to transfer merchandise between stores, and on-hand lookup, allowing each store to see at a glance what inventory other stores have on hand.

 - Gift cards, tracking gift cards sold and their redemption.

-3. What types of POS peripherals will you need?
+5. Identify the types of POS peripherals you will need

 POS system hardware isn’t limited to the cashier’s touchscreen.
 Think about whether dual display screens, showing customers what they ordered to improve accuracy, or displaying ads to promote key items, are worth the investment.
 Compare thermal printers to ribbon printers: thermal printers use heat to print receipts so even though they cost more initially, retailers can save long-term on the ink cartridges required by ribbon printers.

 6. Determine which POS security features your store needs

 Security must be a key element of any POS system, from the basics (lockable cash drawers, cash drops, and password-protected access) to erecting firewalls around the POS system’s network to guard against malware attacks.